EvelynPloetz/Deep-LASI/docs/source/docu/histograms.rst

 When you have the fitting method selected, the next step is to set the *Fit Interval*, which you can usually use the default range set to infinite numbers unless you have a particular range of values in mind.

+Finally, you can change the number of bins for plotted histogram(s) depending on the statistics you got.
+All the options provided on this whole GUI can be updated any time later while handling and fitting the plots.